Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Simulation

-Initially, we assess the total energy extensivity of the three models, as a form of validating them.
-This was done by simulating the colloidal solutions with increasingly higher particle number and evaluating its corresponding energy.
+Initially, we assess the total energy extensivity of the three models.
+Given the finite range of pair interactions, we can expect some deviation from a linear scaling of energy with system size (increasing the number of particles and the volume of the system while preserving the volume fraction of particles).
+It is easy to see that if we split a colloidal system with a plane separating it into parts A and B, the total energy $U$ will not be just the sum of the energies of the separate parts, $U_{A}+U_{B}$.
+There can be a significant contribution to the total energy that is associated with pairs of particles near the separating plane, with each particle of the pair on a different side.
+To evaluate this contribution, we simulated the colloidal solution with increasingly higher particle numbers and evaluated their corresponding energies.
 The particle concentration was kept constant at \SI{5}{\percent} (volume fraction $\phi$), a relatively high value that forces more particles into small separations.
 The interactions between the nanoparticles are higher in this regime, allowing a better evaluation of the system deviation from extensivity.
-After that, we simulated the ferrofluid at a lower concentration of $\phi = \SI{0.47}{\percent}$, which was investigated in detail in our experimental reference \cite{Bakuzis-2013}.
+After that, we simulated the ferrofluid at a lower concentration of $\phi = \SI{0.47}{\percent}$, which was investigated in detail in our experimental reference \citep{Bakuzis-2013}.
 The simulations included some variations as a means of comparing the effects of the characteristics and conditions of the colloid: monodisperse and polydisperse diameter distributions; non-magnetic and magnetic particles; and zero and finite applied magnetic fields.
+The monodisperse system corresponds to a log-normal distribution with a dispersion parameter of zero ($\sigma_R = 0$), meaning that all diameters are equal to the median diameter of the polydisperse system.
+All results presented in the next section are based on averages took over 10 separate Monte Carlo simulations, to account for the random aspect of these simulations.
 Other parameters are shown in \ref{sec:appendix:parameters}.